gwankyun/CMake/Help/manual/cmake-file-api.7.rst

       with forward slashes.

 ``backtraceGraph``
-  A `"codemodel" version 2 "backtrace graph"`_ whose nodes are referenced from ``backtrace`` members elsewhere in this "target" object.
+  A `“codemodel”版本2“backtrace graph”对象`_ whose nodes are referenced from ``backtrace`` members elsewhere in this "target" object.

-"codemodel" version 2 "backtrace graph"
+“codemodel”版本2“backtrace graph”对象
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``backtraceGraph`` member of a `"codemodel" version 2 "directory" object`_, or `"codemodel" version 2 "target" object`_ is a JSON object describing a graph of backtraces.
+The ``backtraceGraph`` member of a `“codemodel”版本2“directory”对象`_, or `“codemodel”版本2“target”对象`_ is a JSON object describing a graph of backtraces.
 Its nodes are referenced from ``backtrace`` members elsewhere in the containing object.
 The backtrace graph object members are: